nmxmxh/master-ovasabi/docs/amadeus/project_preface.md

 This project is an invitation to you: to read, to learn, to question, and to contribute.
 Whether you are here to use, to build, or simply to be inspired, you are part of this story now.

-Let’s build something that lasts.
-Let’s build something that matters.
+Let's build something that lasts.
+Let's build something that matters.

 — OVASABI Creator